cookiecutter/cookiecutter-django/docs/developing-locally-docker.rst

 Nginx
 ~~~~~

-If you want to use the ``users`` application with a OAuth provider such as Facebook, securing your communication to the local development environment will be necessary.
-Facebook requires that you use an HTTPS URL for the OAuth redirect URL for the Facebook login to work appropriately.
+If you want to add some sort of social authentication with a OAuth provider such as Facebook, securing your communication to the local development environment will be necessary.
+These providers usually require that you use an HTTPS URL for the OAuth redirect URL for the Facebook login to work appropriately.

 Here is a link to an article on `how to add HTTPS using Nginx`_ to your local docker installation.
 This also includes how to serve files from the ``media`` location, in the event that you are want to serve user-uploaded content.